vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 * `html` - Citations appears as a URL: `<a href="https://my.doc/foo">[N]</a>`
 * `markdown` - Citations appears in Markdown: `[N](https://my.doc/foo)`

-If set to `HTML` or `MARKDOWN`, you must customize the citation using both of the `urlPattern` and `textPattern` fields to enable dynamic citation generation.
+If set to `html` or `markdown`, you must customize the citation using both of the `url_pattern` and `text_pattern` fields to enable dynamic citation generation.
 Both of these parameters can access all part and document level **metadata** fields.

 For example, the `url_pattern` field can specify `{doc.id}` and `{part.page}` metadata as `https://mypdf.doc/foo/{doc.id}#page={part.page}`.
-The `textPattern` field specifies the document and part metadata name in curly braces.
+The `text_pattern` field specifies the document and part metadata name in curly braces.
 For example, use `{doc.title}` and the final result appears as [Title](https://my.doc/foo/2/1).